Ni-zav/fireship-sveltekit-course/README.md

 # fireship-sveltekit-course

-Archiving my learning session from the git fireship.io course.
+Archiving my learning session from the git and github fireship.io course.